OHI-Science/chn/province2015/reports/READMEappendix.md

 Most goal scores are lower than their counterparts in the global study.
 AO has the most drastic reduction in score.
 This is due to the change in goal model.
 (Need to edit: The structure of the goal model automatically produces low scores, and needs to be revisited.)
 Model and/or data were changed for the other goals to suit local conditions and incorporate local data, which resulted in the decrease in score.

-**Major Improvements** <br/ ><br/ >
+**Major Improvements**

-- LSP's reference point is changed to 5% protection, which is a management goal set by Chinese marine resource management and protection agencies to achieve by 2020. <br/ ><br/ >
+- LSP's reference point is changed to 5% protection, which is a management goal set by Chinese marine resource management and protection agencies to achieve by 2020.
-- For MAR, we used coastal area permitted for mariculture as the area data, which leads to a more realistic representation of mariculture status than using the entire coastal area for calculation. <br/ ><br/ >
+- For MAR, we used coastal area permitted for mariculture as the area data, which leads to a more realistic representation of mariculture status than using the entire coastal area for calculation.
 - CS model included a new variable, relative carbon sequestration rate of each habitat.
-Together with habitat extent, these two variables provide a more complete picture of how habitats contribute to CS than extent alone. <br/ ><br/ >
+Together with habitat extent, these two variables provide a more complete picture of how habitats contribute to CS than extent alone.
 - TR incorporated both international and local tourists data.

-**Major areas for improvement** <br/ ><br/ >
+**Major areas for improvement**

-Mostly we need higher quality, time-series data<br/ ><br/ >
+Mostly we need higher quality, time-series data.

 - Habitat data are scarce for some regions.
 Habitat trend was calculated based on available data.
-When there was only one year of data, the trend was assumed to be -0.1. <br/ ><br/ >
+When there was only one year of data, the trend was assumed to be -0.1.
 - Species area data was missing.
-SPP model wasn't able to incorporate area data at all, which results in an incomplete picture of the status of SPP and BD. <br/ ><br/ >
+SPP model wasn't able to incorporate area data at all, which results in an incomplete picture of the status of SPP and BD.
 - AO model needs to be revisited.
-(Need to edit: Current model is not good)<br/ ><br/ >
+(Need to edit: Current model is not good)
 - FIS catch data collection needs to be standardized and at finer scale.
 See Goal Model Comparison table for more detail.

 ## Goal model description and reference points